kingdave4/My-Portfolio/content/Blog/NbaGameNotificationblog.md

 showTableOfContents: true
 ---

-*A deep dive into my NBA Game Updates Project, automating notifications using AWS Lambda, SNS, and Terraform.*

----

 ### 🚀 Introduction

 As part of my 30 Days DevOps Challenge, I completed my *NBA Game Updates Project*, an automated notification system for NBA game updates using AWS services.
 I chose AWS for its scalability and integration capabilities, and I used Terraform to ensure automated, consistent, and reproducible infrastructure deployment.